 The plan was intended to be flexible and changing, designed for constant updates and new ideas.
 Its framework allowed for PF&R to review the initiatives, determine which had gone cold, which needed to be updated, what new initiatives could be added, and which objectives should be updated on an annual basis.
 Just like PF&R, it was ready to respond when the city called.

-“ A strength of the 2015-2010 Strategic Plan is work done by Coraggio Group.
+“ A strength of the 2015-2020 Strategic Plan is work done by Coraggio Group.
 The stakeholder interviews, focus groups, community meetings and survey, and insight report and SWOT analysis provided an excellent foundation from which the steering committee could complete their work.
-Coraggio Group was the right consulting firm for this project.
-PF&R is grateful for your assistance in helping to define the right direction for FR&R in the next five years and extremely pleased with the strategic planning development process and final product. ”
+Coraggio was the right consulting firm for this project.
+PF&R is grateful for their assistance in helping to define the right direction for FR&R in the next five years and extremely pleased with the strategic planning development process and final product. ”

 — Erin Janssens, Former Fire Chief